oracle-devrel/terraform-oci-arch-autoscaling/examples/module-with-no-existing-network/README.md

 ## Create Autoscaling module + network deployed by the module
-This is an example of how to use the module to deploy Autoscaling module and network cloud infrastrucutre elements created by the module.
+This is an example of how to use the module to deploy Autoscaling module and network cloud infrastructure elements created by the module.

 ### Using this example
 Update terraform.tfvars with the required information.